 The simulations in the previous section allowed us to examine the effects of a variety of workloads on two very different file systems in a controlled setting.
 To support these results, we have also measured the effects of a real file system on a real computation, using a cluster of eight IBM RS/6000-250 workstations in Dartmouth's FLEET lab.4 We used a LINPACK benchmark program as a computational application.
 We ran several copies of this program in parallel, one on each of six workstations.
-Each process ran 15 iterations of the LINPACK computation, stopping for a barrier after each iteration.5 Needless to say, this synthetic parallel application is perfectly load balanced.
-Then, we had one of the other two workstations run a simple program that either read or wrote a 400 MB file with 1 KB requests, sequentially or randomly, where the file was served through NFS from one of the hosts running the LINPACK program.
-Due to periodic barriers, any slowdown experienced by that node caused the entire application to slow down.
+Each process ran 10 iterations of the LINPACK computation, stopping for a barrier at 16 points within each iteration (on average, after every half second of computation).5 Needless to say, this synthetic parallel application is perfectly load balanced.
+Then, we had one of the other two workstations run a simple program that either read or wrote a 400 MB file with 1 KB requests, sequentially or randomly, where the file was served through NFS from one of the hosts running the LIN-PACK program.
+Due to the periodic barriers, any slowdown experienced by that node caused the entire application to slow down.
 (As a control, we ran a similar test with six workstations running the LINPACK program while the other two did I/O, one as client and one as server; despite the network traffic, the I/O had no effect on the LINPACK program's barriers.)
+While this experiment does not directly correspond to any of the patterns used in Section 3, it is slightly harder than the "easy" pattern examined there.

 Table 4 presents the results.
-Although we cannot fully explain the differences in the effects of the I/O access patterns, it is clear that the application was able to run at 60-97% efficiency despite the CPU impact of the I/O. Faster processors, which would be found in any substantial parallel machine, should experience even less impact.
+Although we cannot fully explain the differences in the effects of the I/O access patterns, it is clear that the application was able to run at 50-85% efficiency despite the CPU impact of the I/O. Faster processors, which would be found in any substantial parallel machine, should experience even less impact.
 Given the heavyweight nature of this operating system and the NFS file system, these results corroborate those in the previous section.